JohnPMills/academic-kickstart/content/author/admin/_index.md

 I am the founder of <a href="https://www.sportrxiv.org">SportRχiv</a>, the Executive Chair of the Society for Transparency, Openness, and Replication in Kinesiology <a href="https://www.storkinesiology.org">(STORK)</a>, and the <a href="https://www.essex.ac.uk/departments/sport-rehabilitation-and-exercise-sciences/research/development-of-young-people-through-sport">Developing Young People through Sport</a> Group Lead at the University of Essex.

 My research interests include examining issues pertaining to applied ethics in sport.
-Example questions include 'Can abusive coaching be justified' and 'How can we consider cultural relativism within anti-doping education?'.
-I also work with charities and sports teams to examine ways to improve coaching effectiveness, teamwork, and social skills more broadly.
+Example questions include 'Can abusive coaching be justified' and 'How does cultural relativism affect anti-doping education?'.
+I also work with charities, sports teams and organizations to examine ways to improve coaching effectiveness, group dynamics, and social skills more broadly.

 I am a British Psychological Society Chartered Psychologist (CPsychol) a member of the Division of Sport and Exercise Psychology, and a Fellow of the Higher Education Academy.